uncefact/spec-untp/website/README.md

 ### Environment Variables

-The site can be configured using environment variables found in the `website/.env-example` file.
+The site can be configured using environment variables found in the [.env.example](.env.example) file.
 Create a `.env` file in the same directory or set them directly in your environment.

 #### Core Configuration